winitzki/scall/tutorial/programming_dhall.md

       }
 ```

+Similar code can be written for the type `∀a.
+F a b` (where the _second_ type parameter remains free).

-To implement the contrafunctor evidence in case `F a b` is contravariant in `b`:
+To implement the _contrafunctor_ evidence in case `F a b` is contravariant in `b`, we write this code:

 ```dhall
 let contrafunctorForall1